RFA Sir Galahad (1986): Service

 RFA Sir Galahad was built by Swan Hunter and entered service in 1988.
 She was named and given the identical pennant number to the Sir Galahad sunk in the Falklands War.
 Built as a combined landing craft and ferry with two flight decks for helicopters and bow and stern doors, there was capacity for around 400 troops and 3,440 tonnes of supplies.

 She was deployed in 1991 for Operation Granby, 1995 in Angola Operation Chantress and in 2003 for Operation Telic to transport supplies.
 In 2003 Sir Galahad transported humanitarian aid, docking in Umm Qasr Port on 28 March 2003, after being delayed while naval mines were cleared.

 On 26 April 2007, it was announced that she was to be purchased by Brazil.
 On 20 July 2006, the ship sailed from Marchwood to Portsmouth, to be decommissioned.

-She was commissioned into the Brazilian Navy as Navio de Desembarque de Carros de Combate (NDCC) "Garcia D'Avila" on 4 December 2007.
+She was commissioned into the Brazilian Navy as Navio de Desembarque de Carros de Combate (NDCC) Garcia D'Avila on 4 December 2007.

 In Brazilian service, she was responsible for transporting vehicles and supplies to Port-au-Prince in support of United Nations peacekeepers deployed in Haiti during MINUSTAH.

 In June 2019 it was announced than the ship will be decommissioned on 29 October 2019.

-On 20 February 2024, the Brazilian Navy announced the former RFA Sir Galahad will be used to conduct SINKEX as a target for two helicopter-launched Penguin MK2 MOD7 missiles and a submarine-launched Mk48 torpedo.
+On 20 February 2024, the Brazilian Navy announced the former RFA Sir Galahad will be used later that week to conduct SINKEX (a naval ship sinking exercise) as a target for two helicopter-launched Penguin MK2 MOD7 missiles and a submarine-launched Mk48 torpedo.